SapienzaNLP/zebra/README.md

 The document indexes contain the examples along with their embeddings.
 These indexes are needed to fetch relevant examples for a given input question through the retriever.
 Once the examples are retrieved, their IDs will be matched against the ones contained in the relative explanations split to create the desired input for the knowledge generation step, that is, a list of k examples with their associated explanations.

-As for the explanations, the document indexes are organized in splits, one for each dataset.
+As for the explanations, the document indexes are organized in splits, one for each training set.
 You can browse the available splits at the following [HuggingFace Collection link](https://huggingface.co/collections/sapienzanlp/zebra-66e3ec50c8ce415ea7572d0e).

-We also provide a document index containing the splits of every dataset:
+We also provide a document index containing the splits of every training set:

 - **ZEBRA-KB Document Index** [`sapienzanlp/zebra-kb`](https://huggingface.co/sapienzanlp/zebra-kb)